- Ecology, Management, and Restoration of Rangelands

 Course work for the minor depends on the requirements outlined by the minor department or program, but will be at least 9 units.

 The PhD minor in Natural Resources require 12 units of coursework, and 6 of those units must be taught by SNRE faculty members.
 Your minor advisor should be a SNRE faculty member.
-See our facutly pages for inforamtion our our faculty member's research interests.
+See our faculty pages for information on our faculty member's research interests.

 Natural Resources PhD students are able to minor in Natural Resources.
 The courses you select for your minor must be approved by your minor advisor and your committee.
 Students with a minor outside the School must identify a minor advisor who will determine which courses are required for the minor.
 Your minor advisor will sit on your comprehensive exam committee, but is not required to sit on your dissertation defense committee.